-B. Our theory of change is based on the following evidence
+B. Our theory of change is based on the following evidence/experience

-2:15 - 3:00 The Evidence Base Different kinds of evidence; the technical definitions for evidence-based and evidence-informed; value and limitations of RCTs; Washington State Institute for Public Policy inventories; value of evidence-informed programs; using google scholar 3:00 · - · 3:10 BREAK 3:10 - 4:00 Your Evaluation Plan (YEP #2) Articulate your theory of change and document evidence base 4:00 - 4:45 Learning Community #2 Sharing theories of change
+1:45 - 2:15 Theory of change What's the difference between a Logic Model and a Theory of Change?
+Charla 2:15 - 3:00 The Evidence Base Different kinds of evidence; the technical definitions for evidence-based and evidence-informed; value and limitations of RCTs; Washington State Institute for Public Policy inventories; value of evidence-informed programs; using google scholar - Experience centered Claudia Center on the Developing Child 2016, Felitti et al. 1998 3:00 - 3:10 BREAK 3:10 ı 4:00 Your Evaluation Plan (YEP #2) Articulate your theory of change and document evidence base Charla & Claudia 4:00 1 4:45 Learning Community #2 Sharing theories of change Charla 4:45 ı 5:00 Exit Ticket